 Count everything ordered to determine what is liked and what is disliked for future planning.
 Watch plates as they’re taken up from the table to see if something consistently was left on a plate.

-Get actual counts of meal attendees for each meal so that you can compare your guarantee versus actual to then start keeping a history of numbers to get a very clear idea of attrition or event drop off, so you can make educated decisions on guarantee numbers moving forward.
+Get actual counts of meal attendees for each meal so that you can compare your guarantee versus actual.
+Then start keeping a history of numbers to get an obvious idea of attrition or event drop off, so you can make educated decisions on guarantee numbers moving forward.

 Check out how Brightspot can help you plan, design, and execute your next corporate meeting or event.